trezp/intro-slack-apps/README.md

 ## Agenda
 - Introduction to Slack apps
-- A word about setting up a Slack dev environment
+- A word about Slack dev environments
+- Walkthrough of example interactions
-- Walkthrough of "Cat, Please" example Slack app
+- Quick overview of "Cat, Please" example Slack app
 - Fun with Slack interactions

 ## In this workshop, you'll learn how to: